Ethorbit/SteamDeck-SteamOS-Guides/Installing-Any-Software/README.md

 We also give it /home and /mnt to share our files with the container.

+### Booting the container
+It is very simple

-## Setting up Docker
+### Setting up Docker

-My life wouldn't be complete without Docker, so as a bonus I'm going to show how to get it working.
+Yo dawg, I heard you like containers.
+My life wouldn't be complete without Docker, so as a bonus I'm going to show how to get it working

 Inside of your .nspawn file:
 * under [Exec] add: `SystemCallFilter=add_key keyctl bpf`